jina-ai/clip-as-service/docs/user-guides/client.md

 (profiling)=
 ## Profiling

-You can use `client.profile()` to give a quick test on the server to make sure everything is good.
+You can use {func}`~clip_client.client.Client.profile` to give a quick test on the server to make sure everything is good.

 ```python
 from clip_client import Client